-Unlike other Roman religious festivals which were particular to cult sites, the prolonged seasonal celebration of Saturnalia at home could be held anywhere in the Empire.
+Unlike other Roman religious festivals that were particular to cult sites, the prolonged seasonal celebration of Saturnalia at home could be held anywhere in the Empire.
 Thus, Saturnalia continued as a secular celebration long after it was removed from the official pagan calendar.
 Saturnalia has left its influence in many medieval and modern customs, occurring about the time of the European winter solstice.

-The actual date of Jesus’s birth is unknown, but, in the 4th century AD, Pope Julius I (337–352) formalised that it should be celebrated on 25 December, around the same time as the Saturnalia celebrations.
+The actual date of Jesus’s birth is unknown, but, in the 4th century AD, Pope Julius I (337–352) formalized that it should be celebrated on 25 December, around the same time as the Saturnalia celebrations.
 Some have speculated that part of the reason he chose this date may have been because he was trying to create a Christian alternative to Saturnalia.

 As a result of the proximity of dates, many Christians in western Europe continued to celebrate traditional Saturnalia customs in association with Christmas and the surrounding holidays.
 Like Saturnalia of old, Christmas during the Middle Ages was a time of ruckus, drinking, gambling, and overeating.

-The custom of gift-giving at Christmas time resembles the Roman tradition of giving sigillaria, and the lighting of Advent candles resembles the Roman tradition of lighting torches and wax tapers.
+The custom of gift-giving at Christmas time resembles the Roman tradition of giving sigillaria, and the lighting of Advent candles resembles the Roman culture of lighting torches and wax tapers.
 Likewise, Saturnalia and Christmas both share associations with eating, drinking, singing, and dancing.

-Explore RD Milns Antiquities Museum
+A Tour of the RD Milns Antiquities Museum

 - Queensland Art Gallery